import hashlib

 self._state.outlet.push_chunk(dat, timestamp=ts)

-return self._process(message)
+self._process(message)

 [docs]